 If you decide to change cash at a currency exchange bureau, be sure to check their offered rate against the live mid-market rate.
 Add in any upfront fees to determine the true cost of the conversion.
 To obtain a fairer rate than you’d get at a currency exchange office, withdraw cash directly from a trusted ATM operator.
 Always choose to be charged in the local currency, so HUF in this case.
 As you’ll be charged an ATM fee for each transaction, make one or two larger withdrawals instead of numerous smaller transactions.

-Better yet, if either you or a friend have access to a HUF bank account in Budapest, use Wise and make the transfer ahead of time.
+Better yet, if either you or a friend have access to a HUF bank account in Budapest, use Wise and make the transfer ahead of time to send money to Hungary.
 Not only does Wise use the real mid-market exchange rate to convert your money (which almost always beat the banks), but since your currency is received and sent via local banking systems in both your home country and in Hungary, all those nasty international bank fees magically disappear.

 Whether you’re looking for charming architecture, a thriving nightlife, stunning natural scenery or world-class wine country, Hungary is the place to go.
 This...